eriocnemis/m2.CouponLink/README.md

 ## Contribution

 Want to contribute to this extension?
 The best possibility to provide any code is to open a [pull requests](https://github.com/eriocnemis/m2.CouponLink/pulls) on GitHub.
-Please see the [CONTRIBUTING.md](https://github.com/eriocnemis/m2.CouponLink/blob/master/.github/CONTRIBUTING.md) file for more.
+Please, see the [CONTRIBUTING.md](https://github.com/eriocnemis/m2.CouponLink/blob/master/.github/CONTRIBUTING.md) file for more.

 ## Suggestions